The Spherically Symmetric Vacuum in Covariant $F(T) = T + \frac{\alpha}{2}T^{2} + \mathcal{O}(T^{\gamma})$ Gravity Theory: The spherically symmetric vacuum

 The values of the integration constants, denoted $a_0$ and $b_0$, can be obtained from the requirement that as $r\to\infty$ the metric remains asymptotically Schwarzschild, with unchanged mass parameter, $M$.
 (This also ensures the correct Newtonian limit far away.)
 Expanding the solutions in powers of $1/r$ gives

-Setting $a_{0}={-8\alpha}/{3M^{2}}$ and setting $b_{0}={-8\alpha}/{3M}$ yields the appropriate Schwarzschild limit with correct fall-off properties far from the gravitating object.
+Setting $a_{0}={-8\alpha}/{3M^{2}}$ and setting $b_{0}={-8\alpha}/{3M}$ yields the appropriate Schwarzschild limit with correct fall-off properties far from the gravitating object and does not spoil the Bondi-Metzner-Sachs group symmetry structure of asymptotic infinity.
 With these values, the leading terms in the power expansion of $a(r)$ and $b(r)$ are found to be

 It is also interesting to compute the leading term of the power expansion of the quantity $\frac{\alpha}{2} T$ which is in our perturbation scheme assumed to be a small quantity.
 For this we obtained